 - 1. The Uu measurement configuration and measurement report signalling is performed between U2N Remote UE and gNB-CU to evaluate both relay link measurement and Uu link measurement.
 The U2N Remote UE may report one or multiple candidate U2N Relay UE(s) and Uu measurement results after it measures/discovers the candidate U2N Relay UE(s). - 2.
 The gNB-CU decides to switch the U2N Remote UE to a target U2N Relay UE under a different gNB-DU (i.e., target gNB-DU). - 3.
 The reconfiguration to target U2N Relay UE is performed among U2N Relay UE, the target gNB-DU and gNB-CU, if the U2N Relay UE is in RRC\CONNECTED state.
 The gNB-CU sends an RRCReconfiguration message to the target U2N Relay UE.
-If the target relay UE is in RRC\IDLE/INACTIVE state, this step is skipped and the configuration to the target U2N Relay UE is performed in Step 10. - 4. gNB-CU sends the UE CONTEXT SETUP REQUEST message for the U2N Remote UE to the target gNB-DU, which contains the path switch configuration at least. - 5. gNB-DU responds with the UE CONTEXT SETUP RESPONSE message to gNB-CU. - 6. gNB-CU sends the UE CONTEXT MODIFICATION REQUEST message by including the RRCReconfiguration message to the source gNB-DU. - 7.
+If the target Relay UE is in RRC\IDLE/INACTIVE state, this step is skipped and the configuration to the target U2N Relay UE is performed in Step 10. - 4. gNB-CU sends the UE CONTEXT SETUP REQUEST message for the U2N Remote UE to the target gNB-DU, which contains the path switch configuration at least. - 5. gNB-DU responds with the UE CONTEXT SETUP RESPONSE message to gNB-CU. - 6. gNB-CU sends the UE CONTEXT MODIFICATION REQUEST message by including the RRCReconfiguration message to the source gNB-DU.
+The contents in the RRCReconfiguration message may include at least path switch configuration, PC5 Relay RLC channel configuration for relaying traffic, bearer mapping configuration and the associated radio bearer(s). - 7.
 The source gNB-DU sends the RRCReconfiguration message to the U2N Remote UE.
-The U2N Remote UE stops UP and CP transmission over Uu after reception of RRCReconfiguration message from the gNB. - 8.
-The source gNB-DU sends the UE CONTEXT MODIFICATION RESPONSE message to the gNB-CU. - 9.
-The U2N Remote UE establishes PC5 connection with target U2N Relay UE.
+The U2N Remote UE stops UP and CP transmission over Uu after reception of RRCReconfiguration message from the gNB.

+- Release 17 - 8.
+The source gNB-DU sends the UE CONTEXT MODIFICATION RESPONSE message to the gNB-CU.

-- 10. The U2N Remote UE completes the path switch procedure by sending the RRCReconfigurationComplete message to the target gNB-DU via the target U2N Relay UE.
-In case the U2N relay UE is in RRC\IDLE/ INACTIVE state when receiving the RRCReconfigurationComplete message, the reception of the RRCReconfigurationComplete message will first trigger RRC setup/resume procedure for the U2N relay UE to enter RRC\CONNECTED state. - 11.
+- 9. The U2N Remote UE establishes PC5 connection with target U2N Relay UE. - 10.
+The U2N Remote UE completes the path switch procedure by sending the RRCReconfigurationComplete message to the target gNB-DU via the target U2N Relay UE.
+In case the U2N relay UE is in RRC\IDLE/ INACTIVE state, when the U2N relay UE receives the RRCReconfigurationComplete message, the reception of the RRCReconfigurationComplete message will first trigger RRC setup/resume procedure for the U2N relay UE to enter RRC\CONNECTED state. - 11.
 The target gNB-DU sends the UL RRC MESSAGE TRANSFER message to gNB-CU by including the RRCReconfigurationComplete message. - 12.
 The gNB-CU sends an UE CONTEXT RELEASE COMMAND message to the source gNB-DU. - 13.
 The source gNB-DU releases the UE context and responds the gNB-CU with an UE CONTEXT RELEASE COMPLETE message.